telerik/reporting-docs/knowledge-base/how-to-change-report-parameter-date-format-in-html5-mvc-report-viewer.md

 2. Create **custom parameter editor** for the DateTime Parameter.

-Details on how to create custom parameter editor could be found in [this help article](../html5-report-viewer-howto-custom-parameter-editor).
+Details on how to create custom parameter editor could be found in the article [How to Create a Custom Parameter Editor](../html5-report-viewer-howto-custom-parameter-editor).

-The following script section should be added (in the head section) to the ReportViewer .cshtml file
+The following script section should be added (in the head section) to the **ReportViewer.cshtml** file

 ```html